 Most of the muscular dystrophies are a form of inherited disease called X-linked disorders or genetic diseases that mothers can transmit to their sons even though the mothers themselves are unaffected by the disease.

 Men carry one X chromosome and one Y chromosome.
 Females carry two X chromosomes.
-Thus, in order for a girl to become affected by muscular dystrophy, both of her X chromosomes would have to carry the defective gene -- an extremely rare occurrence, since her mother would have to be a carrier (one defective X chromosome) and her father would have to have muscular dystrophy (since men carry just one X chromosome, the other is a Y chromosome).
+Thus, in order for a girl to become affected by muscular dystrophy, both their X chromosomes would have to carry the defective gene -- an extremely rare occurrence, since their mother would have to be a carrier (one defective X chromosome) and their father would have to have muscular dystrophy (since men carry just one X chromosome, the other is a Y chromosome).

-A female who carries the defective X chromosome can pass the disease to her son (whose other chromosome is a Y, from the father).
+A female who carries the defective X chromosome can pass the disease to their son (whose other chromosome is a Y, from the father).

 A few muscular dystrophies aren't inherited at all and occur because of a new gene abnormality or mutation.

 To start, your doctor will examine your child and ask questions about medical and family health history.
 Muscular dystrophy is diagnosed using several different tests.
 These may include:

 Muscle biopsy.
 A small piece of muscle tissue is removed and examined to confirm the diagnosis or rule out another muscle disease.